se-edu/addressbook-level3/docs/DeveloperGuide.md

 <div markdown="span" class="alert alert-primary">

 :bulb: **Tip:** The `.puml` files used to create diagrams in this document can be found in the [diagrams](https://github.com/se-edu/addressbook-level3/tree/master/docs/diagrams/) folder.
-Refer to the [Using PlantUML](UsingPlantUml.md) guide to learn how to create and edit diagrams.
+Refer to the [_PlantUML Tutorial_ at se-edu/guides](https://se-education.org/guides/tutorials/plantUmlTutorial.html) to learn how to create and edit diagrams.

 </div>